$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Numerical results

-The timings required for computing the reduced models are reported in Table~\ref{table:runtimes} As expected, the non-iterative (interpolation-based) methods \interpOneStepEigs{} and \interpOneStepImag{} are very fast since they only require solving $2r$ sparse linear systems.
-Even for the excessively small magnitude tolerance of $\tau=10^{-10}$, the \LQOIRKA{} reduced models are computed roughly 15 seconds faster than the \LQOBT{} reduced model.
+The timings required for computing the reduced models are reported in Table~\ref{table:runtimes}.
+As expected, the non-iterative (interpolation-based) methods \interpOneStepEigs{} and \interpOneStepImag{} are very fast since they only require solving $2r$ sparse linear systems.
+The \LQOIRKA{} reduced models are computed an order of magnitude faster than the \LQOBT{} reduced model, and roughly $1$ second slower than the one-shot interpolatory reduced models.
 Most of the time spent by \LQOBT{} is in solving the two full-order Lyapunov equations that are necessary for the method.

-As a final experiment, we compute hierarchies of reduced models for orders $r = 2, 4, \ldots, 30$ using \LQOIRKAeigs{}, \LQOIRKAimag{}, and \LQOBT{}.
+As a final experiment, we compute hierarchies of \ROM{}s for $r = 2, 4, \ldots, 30$ using \LQOIRKAeigs{}, \LQOIRKAimag{}, and \LQOBT{}.
 We compute the relative $\CH_2$ errors due to these approximations and plot them with respect to the increasing order $r$ in~\Cref{fig:relH2errors}.
 The same experiment was performed for \interpOneStep{}, and the computed reduced models all produced large relative $\CH_2$ errors.
 (We do not report these results here.)
 For the \LQOIRKA{} and \LQOBT{} reduced models, the relative $\CH_2$ error steadily decreases as the approximation order increases.
-The \LQOIRKA{} reduced models exhibit the smallest relative $\CH_2$ error for each order, although only marginally so orders $r\geq 10$. \Cref{fig:relH2errors} also indicates the different initialization strategies \LQOIRKAeigs{} and \LQOIRKAimag{} converge to the same local minimum for each order of reduction.
+The \LQOIRKA{} reduced models exhibit the smallest relative $\CH_2$ error for each order, although only marginally so for orders $r\geq 10$. \Cref{fig:relH2errors} also indicates the different initialization strategies \LQOIRKAeigs{} and \LQOIRKAimag{} converge to the same local minimum for each order of reduction.